Read Part 1: New Home Part 1 – Redecorating

 If you have used any amusing solutions to protect your home or site from ongoing work then let us know and we will always be happy to suggest a much better, cheaper (and for tradesman a lot more professional) way to protect your home’s fixings!

 Top Tips for Decorators

-Whether it’s a kitchen wood floor or a living room carpet, if you are painting, applying wallpaper etc then your floors are subject to probably spills and accidents.
+Whether you will be painting a room with hard wooden flooring or decorating a living room with a carpet, not taking precautionary care when you are decorating can lead to expensive repairs from either paint accidents or even from wallpaper glue spilling.
+Getting these products out of carpets, vinyl flooring and wooden floors can be a nightmare.
 Dust sheets or newspaper can sometimes suffice but the former can often be a trip hazard while the latter can actually end up making more mess than if not used!
 Protec stock various floor protection whether it’s for wood or carpets that is easy to apply, quick, efficient and leaves your floors free from paint spills and worse!

-A common issue is when wanting to re-paint a doorframe but while trying to avoid getting paint onto the door itself.
-Other smaller items can just be taped over, like mentioned above, but taping a whole door is probably a waste of tape.
-Door Sleeves slide over doors and protects from various damage such as paint but we’ve found it is also great for protecting from scratches when moving furniture through doorways
+Doorframes often get discoloured and need repainting.
+However, a common issue when re-painting a doorframe is that it is difficult to avoid not painting on the door itself.
+Whilst other smaller items can simply be taped over, taping a whole door is a waste of tape.
+Door Sleeves slide over doors and protects from various damage such as paint but we’ve found it is also great for protecting from scratches when moving furniture through doorways.

 While working with paint or other potentially messy substances then it is easy for the mess to spread.
 You can safeguard your working area and surrounding house from this by using overshoes and trapmats when leaving a room.
 This means any dirt accumulated won’t be spread from room to room and contains the mess!

 A member of our team at Protec recently decided to move home.
 While making the move and carrying furniture through the house a disaster occurred and a sofa put a huge dent into a door frame.